 Dr. Matthijs Lok is a senior lecturer (UD1) in Modern European History at the European Studies Department of the University of Amsterdam.
 He studied European history at the Universities of Liverpool, Leiden and Yale.
 In 2009 he took his PhD at the History Department of the University of Amsterdam.
-Lok specialises in the comparative political, cultural and intellectual history of modern Europe since the 18th century.
-In the most general sense his work concerns the role of ideas in political history.
-For a list of publications and (former) activities see under 'publicaties', and https://uva.academia.edu/MattthijsLok.
+Lok specialises in the comparative political, cultural and intellectual history of modern Europe in a global context since the 18th century.
+He is particularly interested in topics on the intersection of history, philosophy, politics and memory.

 Currently, my main research projects & topics are:

-In the academic year 2019-2020 (Spring semester), I have been appointed a senior fellow of the Netherlands Institute for Advanced Study (NIAS https://nias.knaw.nl/ ) to complete a monograph on the 'conservative imagining of Europe in history writing, ca. 1780-1850'.
+In the academic year 2019-2020 (Spring semester), I have been appointed a senior fellow of the Netherlands Institute for Advanced Study (NIAS https://nias.knaw.nl/ ) to complete a monograph on the 'conservative imagining of Europe in history writing, ca. 1780-1850' and an edited volume: 'Cosmopolitan Conservatisms.
+Countering Revolution in transnational networks, ideas and movements (ca. 1700-1930)' (to be published by Brill), with Juliette Reboul & Friedemann Pestel.

-Lok is a founding director of the Amsterdam Seminar for Global Intellectual History (see: www.globalintellectualhistory.org/ for information on lectures, seminars etc.), and of the international research network on Conservatism in Europe and Beyond.
-He was a member of the board of the De Moderne Tijd (Belgian - Dutch Society for Nineteenth- and Early Twentieth-Century Studies: demodernetijd.nl), and of the board of the ARTES Research School (theme leader 'European Identities and ideas': http://artes.uva.nl).
+Lok is a founding director of the Amsterdam Seminar for Global Intellectual History (see: www.globalintellectualhistory.org/ ).
+He was a member of the board of the De Moderne Tijd (Belgian - Dutch Society for Nineteenth- and Twentieth-Century Studies: demodernetijd.nl), and of the board of the ARTES Research School (theme leader 'European Identities and ideas': http://artes.uva.nl).
 Lok is also a member of the European Studies management board (DB) and of faculty & departemental committees.
-Furthermore, he regularly organises and moderates public & academic debates and conferences (see under 'publicaties/erkenning' ).
+Furthermore, he regularly organises and moderates public & academic debates and conferences.

-Matthijs Lok enjoys teaching BA and MA courses (in English and Dutch) on subjects such as Political Memories, Legacies of the Enlightenment (nominated for the 2019 Faculty Education Award), Modern Intellectual History (inter-departmental course), European Conservatism & Anti-Liberalism (MA course 'Europe & its discontents'), Liberalism, the History of the Ordering of Europe, and 'Turning points in Modern European History' (For a list of my courses, see the UvA course catalogue).
+Matthijs Lok enjoys teaching BA and MA courses (in English and Dutch) on subjects such as Political Memories, Legacies of the Enlightenment (nominated for the 2019 Faculty Education Award), Modern Intellectual History (inter-departmental course), European Conservatism & Anti-Liberalism (MA course 'Europe & its discontents'), Liberalism, the History of the Ordering of Europe, and 'Turning points in Modern European History'.
 Lok also supervises BA, MA and PhD theses in the field of political and intellectual history.
 He was a finalist in the 2018 Faculty of Humanities Lecturer of the Year award.

 Matthijs Lok, Windvanen.
 Napoleontische bestuurders in de Nederlandse en de Franse Restauratie, 1813-1820 (Amsterdam: Bert Bakker, 2009), 420 p.